snwful/wc-promptpay/readme.txt

 * Complete security implementation

 == Upgrade Notice ==

+= 1.5.0 =
+Major update: Production-ready PromptPay checkout solution with JavaScript DOM injection.
+Resolves all rendering issues.
+Highly recommended for all users.

+= 1.4.1 =

 = 1.4.1 =
 Improved debug logging and plugin reload detection for troubleshooting.
 Recommended update for all users.